davydog187/website/priv/blogs/2022/07-29-observing-elixir-with-lightstep.md

 If you've ever had questions like:

-* Why does my `/api/foo/thing` route's latency suddenly have triple the normal average?
+* Why does the latency of the `/api/foo/thing` route suddenly triple the normal average?
 * What is causing this memory spike in my application?
 * Is this production outage affecting all of my users?